Forecasting-for-Social-Good/f4sg-main/content/team/_index.md

 # Meet The Team

 We are a team of academics and practitioners passionate about forecasting for social good research and its implication on decision making, forecasting education and knowledge production and distribution.
-We are vounteer our time and energy ...